influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/scraping-and-discovery.md

 Here, Kapacitor requests metrics from targets `A`, `B`, and `C`.
 The application running on `A`, `B`, and `C` exposes a `/metrics` endpoint on its HTTP API which returns application-specific statistics.

-Finally, Kapacitor processes the data according to your configured [TICKscripts](/kapacitor/v1/tick/).
+Finally, Kapacitor processes the data according to configured [TICKscripts](/kapacitor/v1/tick/).
-Use TICKscripts to filter, transform, and perform other tasks on your metrics data.
+Use TICKscripts to filter, transform, and perform other tasks on the metrics data.
-In addition, if you'd like to store your data, configure a TICKscript to send them to [InfluxDB](/influxdb/v1.3/).
+In addition, if the data should be stored, configure a TICKscript to send it to [InfluxDB](/influxdb/v1.3/).

 ### Pushing vs. Pulling Metrics

-By combining discovery with scraping, Kapacitor enables your metrics gathering infrastructure to pull metrics off of targets instead of requiring them to push metrics out to InfluxDB.
+By combining discovery with scraping, Kapacitor enables a metrics gathering infrastructure to pull metrics off of targets instead of requiring them to push metrics out to InfluxDB.
 Pulling metrics has several advantages in dynamic environments where a target may have a short lifecycle.

 ## Configuring Scrapers and Discoverers